1.

 13.

-LFTs showed transaminitis.
-An Ultrasound showed some abnormal findings.
-A dedicated Liver MRI was done and it does suggest iron loading in the liver.
-A liver biopsy is performed and the patient is found to have iron accumulation in the hepatic Kupffer cells.
+LFTs showed transaminitis with a normal bilirubin.
+An Ultrasound is ordered that showed some abnormal findings.
+A dedicated Liver MRI was then performed.
+The Radiologist reported that there appears to be some evidence of Iron overload in the liver.
+Interventional Radiology is consulted and performs a liver biopsy.
+Pathology confirms iron accumulation in the hepatic Kupffer cells.

 He has no signs of end organ damage to the heart, endocrine glands or joints.
 He has 4 siblings, 2 of whom have the same type of disorder.
 This patient likely has a mutation in which of the following genes?